 - Why athletes should surround themselves with the right team of medical expertise, but also know how to take care of themselves.

 - Why you shouldn't wait until you are broken to seek help.

 - Are there circumstances where it is okay to push it?

 - The cumulative affects of dropping the ego and its correlation to career longevity.

-- How athletes can use Kho Labs to prevent and recover from injuries.
+- How athletes can use KHO Health to prevent and recover from injuries.